0x2142/frigate-notify/docs/config/file.md

     - Delay period in seconds
     - If set to `0`, events are sent immediately upon receipt from Frigate
     - This setting can be useful if needing to wait for a 3rd-party app to set sub_labels
+- **audio_only** (Optional - Default: `allow`)
+    - Specify what to do with events that only contain audio detection
+    - By default, these events will generate notifications
+    - Set to `drop` to silently drop these events & not send notifications

 ```yaml title="Config File Snippet"
 alerts: